k-timy/U-Net-TF/README.md

 # U-Net with TensorFlow 2.1
 This project is my own custom implementation of U-Net for image segmentation using TensorFlow v2.
 Feel free to play around with the code and let me know of any problems.
-The files of the project are self explanatory.
+The file names of the project are self explanatory and the codes have comments for more details.
 I have also provided some examples of running the model in images directory.

 ## The Training Loss vs. Test Loss